Harshita6303/manuscript-processing/README.md

 ## Dataset

 The dataset consists of:
-- Manuscripts written in South Indian languages from the **16th, 17th, 18th, 19th, and 20th centuries**.
+- Manuscripts written in Hindi language from the **16th, 17th, 18th, 19th, and 20th centuries**.
 - Textual data extracted from images using **Tesseract OCR**.

 You can access the dataset here: